 4. What if I had permission to be on the property?

-If you had permission or reasonably believed you had the right to enter, that can be a valid legal defense.
-We can raise this issue early to get charges reduced or dismissed.
+If you had permission or reasonably believed you were allowed to enter, that can be a valid defense to trespass or burglary.
+For example, disputes often arise from landlord-tenant conflicts or shared property.
+A skilled defense lawyer can raise this defense early and may get the case reduced or dismissed.
+Learn more about Trespassing vs. Burglary in Florida.

 5. Can a lawyer get my property crime charge dismissed or reduced?